lkcampbell/brackets-cowsay/README.md

 ##### List of Current Options
 **_?, _help:** Displays help for the Cowsay extension.
-If this option is used, all other options will be ignored and no cow will be generated.
+If this option is used, you will not be able to enter any text and no cow will be generated.
+All other options will be ignored.

 ### Roadmap
 Option for cow to think instead of speak